apollo-ng/governess/client/README.md

 ### Browser

   * HTML5/Progressive Web-client - working
-  * Delivered by governess-server to any modern browser on any platform.
+  * Delivered by governess-server to any modern browser on any platform

 ### Mobile - Ionic2 build/bundle